getclump/clump/README.md

 # Scala Futures #

-Clump uses Twitter Futures by default, but is is possible to use Scala Futures by importing the ```FutureBridge```:
+Clump uses Twitter Futures by default, but it is possible to use Scala Futures by importing the ```FutureBridge```:

 ```scala
 import clump.FutureBridge._